Dylan Romero

 UCSF Department of Orthopaedic Surgery

-Dr. Dang converts DICOM files of complex fractures, acquired joint deformities, fracture malunions, and fracture non-unions to the STL format that are 3D printed on the Form 2, Lulzbot TAZ 5, and Ultimaker 2 3D printers in the Makers Lab.
+Dr. Dang converts DICOM files of complex fractures, acquired joint deformities, fracture malunions, and fracture non-unions to the STL format that are 3D printed on the Form 2, LulzBot TAZ 5, and Ultimaker 2 3D printers in the Makers Lab.

-Dr. Alexis Dang and Dr. Alan Dang have been using these models at the San Francisco VA Medical Center (SFVAMC) for surgery preparation and patient education.
+Dr. Alexis Dang and Dr. Alan Dang have been using these models at the San Francisco VA Medical Center (SFVAMC) for patient education.
 All of the full time UCSF Orthopaedic surgeons at the SFVAMC have also utilized anatomic models that were printed at the Makers Lab.
 In addition, Dr. Dang and the Makers Lab have provided a preop model for a UCSF Orthopaedic surgeon at Benioff Children’s Hospital Oakland.

 Dr. Dang’s workflow can be replicated in any discipline that has access to DICOM files and has a need for 3D visualization.
 The workflow can be used for patient education, simulation, 3D visualization, as well as provide cost savings opportunities.